-Golf tournaments are the perfect summertime event–they’re easy to plan, simple to modify for all ages and levels of participation, and are run by volunteers.
-Plus, golf is the ideal social distancing sport.
-Golf tournaments have immense potential for raising money and awareness to a cause or organization, which is why more than 300,000 non-profit and sponsored golf events are held annually in the United States.
+Golf tournaments are the perfect outdoor event–they’re easy to plan, simple to modify for all ages and levels of participation, and are typically run by volunteers.
+Golf tournaments have immense potential for raising money and awareness for a cause or organization, which is why more than 300,000 non-profit and sponsored golf events are held annually in the United States.

-Hosting a golf tournament isn’t always a hole in one.
-It takes careful and strategic planning to host a golf event that not only raises significant funds but gives players and donors an experience they’ll want to return to year over year.
+Hosting a golf tournament isn’t always a hole-in-one.
+It takes careful and strategic planning to host a golf event that not only raises significant funds but gives players and donors an experience they’ll want to return to year after year.
 We stopped by the pro shop to learn from golf tournament experts how to host a successful golf tournament.

 How to Plan a Golf Tournament

-Setting clear goals upfront for your golf tournament gives you a clear path to the pin for all planning decisions that follow. a well-developed vision helps golf events planners produce a better event and can help an organization make and save money.
+Setting clear goals up front for your golf tournament gives you a clear path to the pin for all planning decisions that follow.
+A well-developed vision helps golf event planners produce a better event and can help an organization make and save money.
 Together with your planning team, create and answer a few goal-setting questions like:

-- How many players do we need to make a profit?
+• How many players do we need to be successful?
 Make a list of all potential expenses and run the numbers.
 Then rerun them.
 Creative formats like adding golf pros or celebrities to foursomes can allow you to increase registration fees.

 Choose A Course